rubencaro/bottler/README.md

 * `goto` - options for the `goto` task
   * `terminal` - template for the actual terminal command
 * `forced_branch` - only allow executing _dangerous_ tasks when local git is on given branch
+* `hooks` - hooks to run external commands on interesting moments

 Then you can use the tasks like `mix bottler.release`.
 Take a look at the docs for each task with `mix help <task>`.